cyrilletuzi/angular-eslint-injection-context/docs/known-limitations/INJECTOR_IN_VARIABLE.md

 This known limitation is a false negative.

-For functions accepting an explicit `Injector` in an object argument, the lint rules can only check the `injector` property is actually present if the argument is a literal object:
+For functions accepting an explicit injection context in an object argument, the lint rules can only check the `injector` property is actually present if the argument is a literal object:

 ```typescript
 toSignal(someObservable, { injector });